plinss/acmebot/README.md

 issue certificates,
-generate custom Diffie-Hellman parameters, install certificate and key files, update TLSA records, and reload services associated to the certificates.
+generate custom Diffie-Hellman parameters, install certificate and key files, reload services associated to the certificates, and update TLSA records.

 Each subsequent run will ensure that all authorizations remain valid, check if any backup private keys are past their expiration date,